Rezmason/matrix/README.md

 - **width** - the number of columns (and rows) to draw.
 Default is 80.
 - **slant** - which angle is up, in degrees.
 Default is 0.
 - **bloomSize** - The glow quality, from 0 to 1.
 Default is 0.5.
 Lowering this value may help the digital rain run smoother on your device.
+- **resolution** - The image size, relative to the window size.
+Default is 1.
+Lowering this value may improve your performance, especially on high pixel density displays.
 - **raindropLength** - the vertical scale of "raindrops" in the columns.
 Can be any number, even negative!
 Default is 1.0.
 - **animationSpeed** - the overall speed of the animation.
 Can be any number, even negative!
 Default is 1.0.
 - **fallSpeed** - the speed of the rain.
 Can be any number, even negative!
 Default is 1.0.